 We also need to help them understand that behind this, they will need to be prepared to invest in building a content structure that fits the organization.
 You can build for the learner by making logical categories and flows for them to contribute to.
 As important as search is, people also want the ability to browse libraries and tags to explore different learning paths offering similar content.

 Beyond this, LXPs still benefit from having learning paths curated from the top of the organization, though it’s best to take a lighter touch.
 L&D, HR and Compliance can work to make it clear where learners should start, and where they should go next.
 We’ve seen significant benefit in making this human element explicit.
-For example, Instilled has the option of allowing users to add intro videos to help explain the importance of certain pieces of content.
+For example, Instilled by PeopleFluent has the option of allowing users to add intro videos to help explain the importance of certain pieces of content.